Project overview

 Certain frustrations shared by users, such as “too much fluff,” “missing steps,” and “everything takes longer than the estimate,” could be interpreted as the result of feminizing bias in recipe writing, but this is irrelevant to my design process.
 What matters is that these are needs and desires unmet by existing recipe products.

-My design process would focus on addressing those, rather than the simplistic assumptions I started out with.
+I would focus on addressing those, rather than the simplistic assumptions I started out with.

 MVP